-Sponsored fundraisers are relatively easy to organise, and don’t require too many resources.
-The PTA provides a fun theme to get everyone excited, and your supporters will collect the money for you!
-There are many options – from a sporty or arty challenge, to something a bit kooky, there’s an idea to suit every school.
+Sponsored a-thons are relatively easy to organise, and don’t require too many resources.
+The PTA provides a fun theme to get everyone excited, and your supporters collect the money for you.
+With many options – from a sporty or arty challenge, to something more quirky, there’s an idea to suit every school.

 Get pupils invested in the challenge by promoting the element of healthy competition, and bring parents and teachers on board by tying your fundraiser into the curriculum.
-Because sponsored events are so adaptable, they’re a good option for fundraising during a pandemic – if circumstances suddenly change, your event can usually be adapted too.
+Because sponsored events are so flexible, they can usually be adapted if circumstances suddenly change.

 The possibilities are endless, but here are some ideas to get your started.
 It’s always worth asking pupils for suggestions to prompt creative thinking and get them excited about the project.